nocobase/docs/docs/en-US/development/index.md

 - Client
   - UI Schema Designer: Page Designer
   - UI Router: When there is a need for custom pages
-  - Settings Center: Provides configuration pages for plugins
+  - Plugin Settings Manager: Provides configuration pages for plugins
   - I18n: Client side internationalization